Head 2 Head: Lib Tech Terrain Wrecker vs. Jones Mountain Twin

 [Franco] And my pick is the Mountain Twin.
 Fits my style a little bit more, not going to carve as well, but you know, once you're confident enough when you're riding if you get it on edge, you can hold that edge.
 I do tend to like this CamRock profile a little bit more than the C2x.
 I like having the camber between my feet.
 A little bit more energy and a little bit more pop.
 To me, this is a perfect East Coast weapon to do anything.
 But again, I wouldn't hesitate to own this and go out West.

 There you have it!
 As you can see snowboards work differently for different types of riders.
-If you have a question about which of these boards might work best for you, visit either of our profiles to chat with us or any of our other fellow Snowboard experts.
+If you have a question about which of these boards might work best for you, chat with us or any of our other fellow Snowboard experts for free advice and recommendations.

 Will the Ride Warpig butcher the Ride Twinpig?
-Stay tuned for the next episode of Head 2 Head.
+Check out our next epic showdown here at Curated.